senzing-garage/sz-sdk-java/Migration.md

 There is, however, a slight catch here due to the details of the Java Language Specification and function overloading.
 Version 4.0 reduces the long list of function names from above (including the basic `findPathByEntityID()` and `findPathByRecordID()` functions) to simply `findPath` and `findNetwork` with overloaded parameter types.
-To accomplish this some new types had to be
+To accomplish this, some new types had to be
 introduced:

 1. The `SzRecordKey` type was introduced to represent a tuple of `String` values for the